 Over the last several years, there has been an increasing concern at the federal level regarding foreign influence in scientific research.
 Dr. Kevin Droegemeier, former Director of the Office of Science and Technology Policy, wrote a Dear Colleague letter on September 16, 2019 to all U.S. researchers which established four areas of effort to increase research security including:

 - Coordinating outreach and engagement

 - Developing best practices for academic research institutions

 - Developing methods for identification, assessment, and management of risk

 The research being conducted at NDSU and similar institutions across the world have led to ground-breaking scientific advancements and dramatically improved the lives of individuals across the world.
-Over the last three years, many federal agencies have reiterated their commitment to a diverse research community funded through a merit-based system which is transparent, collaborative, and free from political or other influences.
+Over the last several years, many federal agencies have reiterated their commitment to a diverse research community funded through a merit-based system which is transparent, collaborative, and free from political or other influences.
 The governments of the United States, the European Union, Australia, Japan and others have expressed concern and are calling for stricter policies to mitigate the risk that not all countries share the same principles of scientific integrity.